-The inspiration for this podcast came to its creator Saidu Tejan-Thomas, Jr., in 2020 during the outbreak of the Black Lives Matter protests.
+The inspiration to start a podcast came to its creator Saidu Tejan-Thomas, Jr., in 2020 during the outbreak of the Black Lives Matter protests.
 Seeing a new generation of organizers and activists emerging, the host wondered how they are going to keep it up.
-As he was pondering this question, he had a light bulb moment that led to the birth of Resistance, a podcast show inspired by the first-person narrative experience of people of color refusing to accept things as they are.
+As he was pondering this question, he had a light bulb moment that led to the birth of Resistance.
+This is a podcast show that is inspired by the first-person narrative experience of people of color refusing to accept things as they are.

 The host Tejan-Thomas brings a personal aspect to current news and headlines, including the stories of individuals on the front of the lines pushing for social progress.

 Formerly known as The Dave Ramsey Show, this three-hour podcast is hosted by finance author and speaker Dave Ramsey and airs from Monday to Friday from 2 to 5 PM ET.
 The show is among the top five most-listened podcasts in America.